Skip to main content

 There are different types of ADUs, including:

-• Attached ADUs: Attached ADUs are attached directly to the main house, located in the back, side, or front.
+• Attached ADUs: Attached ADUs are attached directly to the main house.

 • Detached ADUs: Detached ADUs are a separate buildings located on the same property as the main house.